Battle of George Square: Military deployment

-The events of the day prompted the request for military assistance by the Sheriff of Lanarkshire (Alastair Oswald Morison Mackenzie, 1917-1933) the most senior locally based judge, also known as the Sheriff Principal.
+The events of the day prompted the request for military assistance by the Sheriff of Lanarkshire (Alastair Oswald Morison Mackenzie, 1917–1933) the most senior locally based judge, also known as the Sheriff Principal.
 The deployment had already begun before the day's meeting of the War Cabinet, which convened at 3pm.

-During that meeting Munro, Secretary for Scotland, described the demonstration as "a Bolshevist uprising".
-It was decided to deploy troops from Scotland and Northern England: troops from the local Maryhill barracks were not deployed because it was feared that men there might have sided with their neighbours.
+During that meeting, Robert Munro, Secretary for Scotland, described the demonstration as "a Bolshevist uprising".
+A force made up mainly of Scottish troops was dispatched from bases in Scotland, and one battalion was sent up from northern England.
 General Sir Charles Harington, the Deputy Chief of the Imperial General Staff informed the meeting that 6 tanks supported by 100 lorries were "going north that evening".
-It was stated that up to 12,000 troops could be deployed.

 It is sometimes suggested that the War Cabinet ordered this deployment, but this is incorrect: the government lacked the authority to deploy troops against British civilians without declaring martial law, which was not declared.
 The War Cabinet discussed the issue but the military deployment was in response to the request from the Sheriff of Lanarkshire.

 The first troops arrived that night, with their numbers increasing over the next few days.
-The six Medium Mark C tanks, of the Royal Tank Regiment arrived from Bovington on Monday 3 February.
-Machine gun nests were placed in George Square.
-The Observer newspaper reported that "The city chambers is like an armed camp.'The quadrangle is full of troops and equipment, including machine guns."
+The three Medium Mark C tanks, and three Mark V* tanks of the Royal Tank Regiment arrived from Bovington on Monday 3 February.
+The Observer newspaper reported that "The city chambers is like an armed camp.
+The quadrangle is full of troops and equipment, including machine guns."

 The military arrived after the rioting was over and they played no active role in dispersing the protesters.
 The troops guarded locations of importance to the civil authorities throughout the period of the strike, which lasted until 12 February.
 The troops and tanks then remained in Glasgow, and its surrounding areas, until 18 February.

+A common misconception around George Square is that tanks and troops were used against protesters.
+According to historian Gordon Barclay, no evidence exists to support this assertion.